denten-books/plain-text/2-device.md

 "on paper, in our head, in the mind," Wittgenstein writes, but crucially, "none of these statements of locality gives *the* locality of thinking" [@wittgenstein_blue_1965, 16].
 Thought is rather distributed throughout the body and among its extensions.
-We think by the sign, hand, and pen.
+We think by the sign, head, hand, and pen.

 "Can a machine think?"
 Wittgenstein asks later on in the first notebook [@wittgenstein_blue_1965, 16].
 The challenge, as he explains it, is not one of finding a machine that can do the job---of manipulating signs, for example.
 It lies in the ability of the machine to enact both sides of the metaphoric equation.
 "Doing the job," to manipulate external signs for example, must correspond to something else.
-Severed from an analogical structure, the "blind" manipulation of signs is a meaningless activity.
-Meaning, Wittgenstein suggests, resides precisely in the metaphorical transference between something (symbol) and something else (machine state).
+Severed from its analogical structure, the "blind" manipulation of signs is a meaningless activity.
+Meaning, Wittgenstein suggests, resides in the metaphorical transference between something (symbol) and something else (machine state).
 "Can a machine hold private mental states?" is therefore a better question.
 Can it feel pain in the sense of pain being the state of internal affairs not accessible to others